The History of Nutritional Psychology: A New Field of Study to Support a New Model of Mental Healthcare

 (2020) Consolidating Research to Support the Development of the Field of Nutritional Psychology

-CNP is concerned with providing mental and allied health professionals with access to research, methodology, and curriculum informing the field of Nutritional Psychology, and formalizing education and training programs to support the inclusion of NP into future mental healthcare programs to better support the mood, behavior, and mental health of individuals within this system.
+CNP is concerned with providing mental and allied health professionals with access to research, methodology, and curriculum informing the field of Nutritional Psychology and formalizing education and training programs to support the inclusion of NP into future mental healthcare programs to better support the mood, behavior, and mental health of individuals within this system.

 To support the development of the field of Nutritional Psychology, CNP has developed the CNP Research Libraries to house research from around the world informing our understanding of the Diet-Mental Health Relationship.
-The four research libraries today house over 1,000 research study links informing the field of NP, and is increasing daily.
+The four research libraries today house over 1,000 research study links informing the field of NP, and this is increasing daily.
 The study links contained in this library inform every area considered within the umbrella of NP.

 (2021) CNP on the path to 501(c)3 Non-Profit Status

 CNP is currently working to establish 501(c)3 tax-exempt status and is on track to becoming a non-profit organization by early 2021.
 This status will allow more constructive collaboration with universities, other non-profit institutions, and support the development of grant writing, program development, and areas of research.

 (2023) Roll-out of Next-Generation Professional Training in Nutritional Psychology

 The year 2023 is our organizational target date for the next-generation accredited certificate in Nutritional Psychology to be available.
 The certificate will likely be comprised of 5-7 courses with the purpose of providing learners with a strong introduction to the field of Nutritional Psychology, including providing them with an understanding of how to incorporate the educational tools within their scope of practice.